 Photo: Prajit Ravindran

 Take a quick drive from Kodachrome Basin to Bryce Canyon National Park, your second Mighty 5® destination of the trip.
 Explore Bryce Canyon on a scenic drive or take a memorable hike on the Navajo Loop trail.
 This trail is a beautiful loop any time of day or year, but Sunset Point is a great place to be as the sun descends below the horizon — with only the rocky hoodoos to keep you company.
 Check in to Bryce Canyon Lodge and enjoy rustic accommodations and tasty food in a beautiful setting.
 In the evening, catch a ranger-led astronomy program or experience the dark sky splendor in your own way.
+As the second certified International Dark Sky Park of the trip, during moonless and clear nights at Bryce, 7,500 stars will welcome you to their domain.
 Additional lodging options include in-park campgrounds or in Bryce Canyon City when planning an evening of stargazing in Utah.

 It's never a bad idea to catch a sunset from a place named Sunset Point.
 This 1–2 hour moderate loop trail traverse the rim at Sunset Point point down to the floor of Bryce Canyon.
 Along the way you'll see favorite hoodoo formations such as Wall Street, Twin Bridges and Thor's Hammer.